72 Hours for the History Lover

 For your second day, head back to New Hope to learn about the historic significance of its surrounding grounds at Locktender's House, the first interpretive center within Delaware Canal State Park.
 Be sure to save some time to walk along the Delaware Canal Tow Path while you’re there as well!

-Dine at the upscale, 18th-century restaurant - and one of the oldest continuously operated inns in the area.
+Dine at the upscale, 18th century restaurant - and one of the oldest continuously operated inns in the area.
 Enjoy their American continental cuisine while dining on entrees such as Coconut Encrusted Salmon and Logan Inn Fried Chicken.

 Before turning in for the night, experience a guided tour of historic sites and their lingering spirits with a ghost tour.
-Follow along on this hair-raising experience...if you dare.
+Follow along on this hair-raising experience... if you dare.

 Spend the afternoon touring the Mercer Mile of museums.
 Named for Doylestown native Henry Chapman Mercer, former archaeologist, philanthropist, tilemaker and more, the “mile” consists of Fonthill Castle, his former home, Moravian Pottery & Tile Works, his still active tilemaking shop, and the Mercer Museum, which houses 40,000+ artifacts he collected from the Industrial Revolution.
 Pre-order your tickets online with which time slot you'd like.